 If you love Pumpkin Spice Lattes, this might be your lucky day.

-The outlet also confirmed that the coffee giants plans to expand curbside pickup to as many as 1,000 locations.
+Also in July, the outlet confirmed that the coffee giant plans to expand curbside pickup to as many as 1,000 locations.

 However, the company remains hopeful.